nishantjr/fuzzing-with-k/doc/report.md

 A rough natural-language design or specification is written first.
 This is used to guide the writing of a compiler or interpreter.
 When other language tools are needed, the same process is repeated, treating the natural language document as the source of truth.
+This introduces a lot of redundancy in developing fuzzers (among other tool) for programming languages, dispite more being common than different, at a technical level, between fuzzers for different languages.
-This kind of development goes against the traditionally software engineering principals such as DRY (don't repeat yourself).
+Besides being contrary to the traditionally software engineering principals such as DRY (don't repeat yourself), this leads to a fragmented landscape in which a few popular languages have powerful fuzzing tools while most others are left with either basic implementations, or none at all.

 The semantics-first approach to language development gives us insight into how this problem can be solved.
-This approach dictates that the formal semantics of a language be defined first, and tools such as interepreters, compilers and debuggers be derived from said formal semantics.
+It dictates that the formal semantics of a language be defined first, and tools such as interpreters, compilers and debuggers be derived from said formal semantics.
 As prescribed by this approach, we will build a test case generator that is parametric over the formal semantics of the language.